What is baptism?

-We believe that baptism is important.
-The waters can get muddied fast between “we think this” and “we think that,” but it’s really clear to us: baptism is an outward expression of a beautiful, singular, inward spiritual reality – that Jesus and only Jesus has saved you; that Jesus literally suffered the penalty of your sin so that you could be permanently free from sin’s awful hurt and offensiveness (Romans 6:12-14); that the Holy Spirit of God now lives inside you (Acts 2); and that you’ve been adopted like a child into His Kingdom (Colossians 1:13-14).
+Just as Christ was baptized by John the Baptist, we believe that it is important to follow in his footsteps and publicly profess—that Jesus and only Jesus has saved you; that Jesus literally suffered the penalty of your sin so that you could be permanently free from sin’s awful hurt and offensiveness (Romans 6:12-14); that the Holy Spirit of God now lives inside you (Acts 2); and that you’ve been adopted like a child into His Kingdom (Colossians 1:13-14).
 Baptism is simply our special way of celebrating this union with Christ (Romans 6:1-11).

 How Do We Baptize?

-We said that baptism is important.
-It really is.
-But being baptized doesn’t save you.
-Jesus saves you.
-Baptism doesn’t “work”.
-Jesus works.
+In short, no. We believe that baptism is an important part of the Christian faith, but it is Christ’s redemptive work on the cross that saves you.
 Ephesians 2:8-9 tells us, “For by grace you have been saved through faith.
 And this is not your own doing; it is the gift of God, not a result of works, so that no one may boast.”